Sourav0010/Object-Iterator/README.md

 # make-iterator

 `make-iterator` is a lightweight npm package that enables JavaScript objects to become iterable.
 This functionality allows you to iterate through an object's values using standard iteration constructs like `for...of` loops.
+The package includes two methods: `makeIterator` and `makeGenerator`.

 ## Motivation

-JavaScript objects are not inherently iterable, which can limit their utility when working with modern iteration patterns. `make-iterator` solves this problem by providing a simple function that adds an iterable behavior to a given object.
+JavaScript objects are not inherently iterable, which can limit their utility when working with modern iteration patterns. `make-iterator` solves this problem by providing two simple functions that add iterable behavior to a given object.

 ## Installation